2025 Ray Aviation Scholarship from Bob Prange

 The scholarship gives $4,800 to start flight training, then requires soloing within 4 months to receive the next $4,800 and then requires completion of the FAA Knowledge Exam within 4 more months to receive the last $2,400.
 The Ray Aviation Foundation has partnered with EAA’s chapter structure to find and mentor flight training scholars with the goal of an 80% completion rate.
 Chapter 186 is 5 for 5 with our Ray Scholars beginning in 2019 when the program began.
 Thanks to all of our Chapter 186 volunteers who keep our Chapter active and visible.
 That helps us earn the privilege of administering this scholarship.

-If your child has been accepted to any 2025 Air Academy session, please let us know.
-We may be able to help with tuition expense.
+If your child has already been accepted to any 2025 Air Academy session, either Explore Camp or Discover Camp, please let us know.
+We may be able to help with your tuition expense.
+If you would like your child to go to one of the

 Explore Aviation Camp